nomad-lw/unicorn-iteractor/README.md

 No guarantees are made about the quality of the code.

 ## License
-This project is licensed under the GPL License.
+This project is licensed under the MIT License.